 As 2020 was finally coming to an end, Congress and the White House worked together to pass only the second major economic relief bill since the start of the pandemic.
 The Consolidated Appropriations Act, 2021, contained a number of important updates designed to help businesses, individuals and families address the persisting challenges.
 The provisions for businesses included more funds for the Paycheck Protection Program (PPP), the introduction of second draw loans (PPP2), extension of several tax incentives and most notably generous changes to the Employee Retention Tax Credit (ERC) for 2021.
-Although the ERC was only extended through June 30, 2021, the value of the credit has been sharply increased making it a compelling payroll tax savings option.
+The ERC is now extended through December 31, 2021, and the value of the credit has been sharply increased making it a compelling payroll tax savings option.
 To help clients, prospects, and others, Calvetti Ferguson has provided a summary of key details below.

 Total Credit Increase